jasonbayton/11ty/_src/projects/managed-settings/index.md

 ### For vendors

-If you're an ecosystem partner wishing to licence a version that is customised out of box (no waiting for managed configs to apply), £3,000 will grant you a vendor licence to distribute across your customer base, and a flat £300 for each organisation ID associated with your custom package ID.
+If you're an ecosystem partner (or organisation) wishing to licence a version that is customised out of box (no waiting for managed configs to apply), £3,000 will grant you a vendor licence to distribute across your customer base, and a flat £300 for each organisation ID associated with your custom package ID.

 <div class="responsive-table-wrapper">